 So, before you make another foodie faux pas, be sure to learn the rules—straight from insiders—about “bring me your strongest drink,” your post-meal plate-stacking habits, and if it’s okay to hook up with your waiter or not.
-And when you want to make the most of your meal, discover How to Buy the Best Table at a Restaurant.
+And when you want to make the most of your meal, read This Is the Best Seat in Any Restaurant.

 They Really Can’t Seat Your Incomplete Party

 It’s so annoying when you’re first to the restaurant and you have to stand there waiting for “the rest of your party to arrive.”
 But if a waiter refuses to seat you until your entire party arrives, it’s not because they’re on a power trip.
 “People always insist on us seating an incomplete party,” says Zach, a restaurateur and former server in New York.
 “If two of you show up relatively on time and four of you show up an hour-and-a-half late, you’ve doubled the turnover time.”
-And if you’d rather just dodge the hassle of snagging a table, whip up a meal at home by mastering the 40 Dishes Everyone Should Know How to Cook.
+And if you’d rather just dodge the hassle of snagging a table, whip up a meal at home by mastering how to Cook a Steak at Home Like a Pro.

 An Empty Table Isn’t Always a Free One

 Just because a table looks open doesn’t mean it is.
 “If you’re at a good restaurant and you aren’t being seated right away when there are open tables, there’s a reason for that,” says Michael, a server in Portland, Oregon.
 “There might not be enough servers to cover those tables, or there’s a reservation that hasn’t shown up yet.”